franciscolopes26/CorvaAppIonic/README.md

 # CorvaAppIonic

 # Project developed by Francisco Lopes at an internship for newoxygen for the CorvaFarmHouse.
- he project was developed to manage the activities of CorvaFarmHouse.
+ he project was developed to manage the activities of CorvaFarmHouse.d